stem-bud/lat/README.md

 goal:

-to either destroy all of the soldier pieces of your opponent (fully white or fully black circle), or destroy the head piece/caesar (white circle with black outline, or black circle with white outline)
+to either destroy all of the soldier pieces of your opponent (fully white or fully black circle), or destroy the headpiece/caesar (white circle with black outline, or black circle with white outline)

 rules: